pivotal-cf/docs-event-alerts/installing.html.md

 You must have the following in order to install PCF Event Alerts:

-* A Pivotal Cloud Foundry (PCF) deployment v1.12 or later with Ops Manager installed
+* Ops Manager and Pivotal Application Service (PAS) v2.1 or later
-* [MySQL for Pivotal Cloud Foundry (PCF) v2.1](https://docs.pivotal.io/p-mysql/2-1/index.html) or later, or external MySQL credentials
+* MySQL for Pivotal Cloud Foundry (PCF) v2.3 or later, or external MySQL credentials
 * (Optional) Slack account for Slack integration

 ##<a id='install'></a> Download and Install the Tile